machitgarha/beh-tavan/README.md

 ### Project Name?

 Yes.
 It consists of two words in Persian: "Beh", which means the best, and "Tavan", which means exponentiation.

+### Why at all?

+The result of a practice of my university.
+Data structures course.
+That's all of it.